 - Add the beef or lamb chunks and brown on all sides.

-- Add the onion and sauté for 5 minutes.
+- Add the onion or leek and sauté for 5 minutes.

 - Add the remaining ingredients and cook on the ‘Stew’ setting for 30 minutes.